Hi! I am Rebecca Larson, a mom, wife, professional genealogist, and armchair historian.

-Hi!
-I am Rebecca, a mom, wife, family historian and Tudor enthusiast.
-My passion for the Tudor dynasty began while I was researching my own family history.
+My passion for the Tudor dynasty began during the research of my own family history.
 While working on my maternal grandmother’s side of the family I had traced them back to Margaret Tudor, sister to Henry Vlll and queen consort of Scotland.
 How exciting – related to the Tudors! — Unfortunately, no. I wish I could say I’m related to the Tudors…but I’m not.
 I had missed an error is one of the branches of my tree which led me away from the Tudor line.
 That is what started my interest in learning more about the Tudors, all things Tudors and monarchs in general.

 Thanks for visiting!
 Hope you find something that interests you.

-I love to read books and search the internet for any information one can find on this time period and beyond.
-As you’ll see below I’ve found a few courses online to help grow my knowledge – it’s amazing what is available to us for free when we go looking for it!
+I love to read contemporary records (and primary sources) as well as non-fiction books to build my knowledge, and as you’ll see below I’ve found a few courses online to help grow my knowledge – it’s amazing what is available to us for free when we go looking for it!

 University of Leicester – England in the time of King Richard III (Completed March 2016)